$272 billion

 Manufacturing

-In the past two years, companies announced $89 billion in new investments in clean energy and vehicle technology manufacturing projects, more than triple the $22 billion invested over the previous two years.
+In the past two years, companies announced $95 billion in new investments in clean energy and vehicle technology manufacturing projects, more than quadruple the $23 billion invested over the previous two years.
 The dominant driver of this spending is the electric vehicle supply chain, from critical mineral production to battery and charger manufacturing to final vehicle assembly.

-The pipeline of new clean energy and transportation manufacturing investment—measured by new announcements in manufacturing projects—totaled $125 billion over the past two years, up by 21% compared to $98 billion during the previous two years.
-More than two-thirds (68%) of the new manufacturing investment announced in the third quarter of 2024 was concentrated on the EV supply chain.
+The pipeline of new clean energy and transportation manufacturing investment—measured by new announcements in manufacturing projects—totaled $97 billion over the past two years, down by 18% compared to $119 billion during the previous two years.
+More than three-fourths of the new manufacturing investment announced in the fourth quarter of 2024 was concentrated on the batteries.

 Energy and Industry